 Is there a charge for making or receiving a claim?

 There is no charge to make a claim.

-What is the maximum fee that can be charged by a search firm?
+What is the maximum fee a search firm can charge?

 Texas law limits the fee charged by all search firms or private investigators that assist owners in locating and claiming abandoned property to no more than 10% of the amount recovered.